seen-one/Route-Crafter/README.md

 Vibe coded using everything.
 ChatGPT.
 Perplexity.
 Cursor.
 GitHub Copilot.

 ## Debug Menu
 Append [?debug](https://route.crafter.seen.one/?debug) to end of the URL to show the debug menu.
-After a roads have been fetched, clicking 'Export Largest Component OARLib' will create an .oarlib file suitable for the unmodified ArcRoutingLibrary .jar file.
+After the roads have been fetched, clicking 'Export Largest Component OARLib' will create an .oarlib file suitable for the unmodified ArcRoutingLibrary .jar file.
 Download [here](https://github.com/Olibear/ArcRoutingLibrary/releases/tag/1.0.1) and use the commands as shown [here](https://github.com/Olibear/ArcRoutingLibrary/blob/master/HOW_TO_USE.txt) to generate the solution.
 Paste the solution and click 'Apply Solution (Largest Component)' and it will be applied as the solution which can be used to play or download the .gpx route.

 ## Related
 * [Every Street Challenge](http://www.everystreetchallenge.com/) - The original inspiration